MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 Recognisability = TP / (TP + FN)

 **Interpretation**
-Higher values indicate boroughs that are distinctive and well-encoded in the model’s internal representation.
+High values indicate boroughs that are distinctive and well-encoded in the model’s internal representation.

 ---

 ### Visibility
 **What it measures**
 How often a borough is predicted overall, regardless of correctness.